 Formulas are to video like habits are to lifestyle.
-If you can establish healthy habits, you’ll find it easier to get enough exercise and eat right, just like you’ll find it easier to make more videos if you have an established pattern you can follow for the end result.
+If you can establish healthy habits, you’ll find it easier to get enough exercise and eat right.
+Similarly, you’ll find it easier to make more videos if you have an established pattern you can follow for the end result.

 If you think about it, formulas are everywhere with video.
-Popular TV shows like Law and Order and The Daily Show unfold in highly predictable segments in each episode, varying only in terms of plot details.
+Popular TV shows like Law and Order and The Daily Show unfold in highly predictable segments in each episode.
+They vary only in terms of plot details.

 People like predictability.
 Our brains are designed to pick out patterns because it enables us to process information more efficiently.
-When it comes to video, this has the advantage of drawing viewers in because people more willing to commit to watching something if the experience is predictable because they can assume it will be worth it.
+When it comes to video, this has the advantage of drawing viewers in.
+People more willing to commit to watching something if the experience is predictable because they can assume it will be worth it.

 Even famous directors and producers rely on formulas.
 Take the recent perfume ad for Kenzo from Spike Jonze, which has been widely shared and lauded for its skewering of more typically irreverent beauty product ads:

-Not only is it highly entertaining, it’s also extremely similar to another super successful music video he made for Fat Boy Slim’s 90s hit “Weapon of Choice.”
+Not only is it highly entertaining, it’s also extremely similar to another super successful music video he made.
+Remember Fat Boy Slim’s 90s hit “Weapon of Choice”?